Pench National Park.

 About Pench National Park.

-The Reserve encompasses the Indira Priyadarshini Pench National Park, the Pench Mowgli Sanctuary, and a surrounding buffer zone.
-Spread across 1,179 square kilometers, this landscape of Southern Indian tropical moist and dry deciduous forest is dominated by teak trees.
-The terrain is interwoven with numerous streams and seasonal ‘nallahs’ that support the reserve’s rich biodiversity.
-While the Pench River gradually recedes by late April, perennial water pools, known as dohs, offer crucial hydration for wildlife.
-Centrally located, the Pench Reservoir serves as the main water source during the harsh summer months.
+The reserve encompasses the Indira Priyadarshini Pench National Park, the Pench Mowgli Sanctuary, and a vast buffer zone.
+Covering 1,179 square kilometers, it features Southern Indian tropical moist and dry deciduous forests, predominantly composed of teak.
+Seasonal streams and ‘nallahs’ crisscross the terrain, sustaining a rich variety of life.
+As the Pench River begins to recede by late April, natural waterholes—known as dohs—become essential for survival, while the central Pench Reservoir serves as a critical water source during the dry season.

 Popular fauna at Pench National Park.